piyop/tfaug/README.md

 Whole code is written in aug_multi_input() in sample_tfaug.py

 First, you should generate Tfrecords that have multiple inputs.
-You must specifiy the params "n_imgin" in tfrecord_from_path_label() which means the number of input images. and you must pass sets of multiple input filepaths to 1st arg like below.
+Next, you must pass sets of multiple input filepaths to 1st arg like below.
 ```Python
 # prepare inputs and labels
 batch_size = 2